 SI's Development Office, while raising money to improve the campus, also needs to continue expanding the Scholarship Program.
-We want to continue to serve middle-class families, many of whom will be squeezed out if we don't keep costs under control and provide needed assistance.
 Currently 22 percent of SI's students receive $3.9 million in scholarships.
 Please help us do this by giving generously to the SI Scholarship Endowment Fund.

 A Gift of an Education Lasts a Lifetime: Consider Establishing a Perpetually Endowed Scholarship

 - Full Cost Tuition

 - Endowed Scholarships